Drone Laws in The Bahamas

 - Do not fly over private property unless you have consent from the property owner.

-- Do not fly over military installations, nature reserves, or areas labelled a “no drone zone.”
+- Do not fly over military installations, nature reserves, or areas labeled a “no drone zone.”

 - Do not fly at night or in bad weather conditions with low visibility.